 Functional constraints are as follows:

-- The array elements must be of integer (INT, BIGINT, etc.) or floating-point (FLOAT, DOUBLE) numeric types.
+- The array elements must be of the integer (INT, BIGINT, etc.) or float (FLOAT, DOUBLE) type.

 - Nested arrays are not supported.